 Abstract

 High efficiency lunate-tail swimming with high-aspect-ratio lifting surfaces has evolved in many vertebrate lineages, from fish to cetaceans.
 Baleen whales (Mysticeti) are the largest swimming animals that exhibit this locomotor strategy and present an ideal study system to examine how morphology and the kinematics of swimming scale to the largest body sizes.
 We used data from whale-borne inertial sensors coupled with morphometric measurements from aerial drones to calculate the hydrodynamic performance of oscillatory swimming in six baleen whale species ranging in body length from 5-25m (fin whale, Balaenoptera physalus; Bryde’s whale, Balaenoptera edeni; sei whale, Balaenoptera borealis; Antarctic minke whales, Balaenoptera bonaerensis; humpback whales, Megaptera novaeangliae; and blue whales, Balaenoptera musculus).
 We find that mass-specific thrust increases with both swimming speed and body size.
-Froude efficiency, defined as the ratio of useful power output to the rate of energy input (Sloop, 1978), increased with swimming speed to a plateau but decreased with body size.
-This finding is contrary to previous data for smaller animals in which Froude efficiency is positively related to body size.
-Although our empirically parameterized estimates for swimming baleen whale drag was higher than that of a simple gliding model, oscillatory locomotion at this scale exhibits high Froude efficiency as in other adept swimmers.
-Our results quantify the fine-scale kinematics and hydrodynamics of routine and energetically expensive swimming modes at the largest scale.
+Froude efficiency, defined as the ratio of useful power output to the rate of energy input (Sloop, 1978), generally increased with swimming speed but decreased on average with increasing body size.
+This finding is contrary to previous results in smaller animals where Froude efficiency increased with body size.
+Although our empirically-parameterized estimates for swimming baleen whale drag was higher than that of a simple gliding model, oscillatory locomotion at this scale exhibits generally high Froude efficiency as in other adept swimmers.
+Our results quantify the fine-scale kinematics and estimate the hydrodynamics of routine and energetically expensive swimming modes at the largest scale.

 Introduction